(802) 457-4222 mmcelroy@vermontel.net

 For organizations domiciled or operating in such “first world” OECD nations, this may be important because of the growing expectation that companies located in such places should bear a greater share of the burden to mitigate emissions than their counterparts in other, less-developed areas.

 Importantly, the CERC-LED-OECD scenario is also grounded in the precautionary principle in the sense that it does not rely on, or assume, the existence of carbon dioxide removal (CDR) solutions in the future, such as Bioenergy with Carbon Capture and Storage (BECCS) technologies.
 In other words, the CERC-LED-OECD scenario is both equity-sensitive and CDR/BECCS-free.
-For organizations interested in setting targets in these terms side-by-side with other cutting-edge “well-below 1.5ºC” scenarios, such as SSP1-1.9, the CSO Context-Based Carbon Metric makes it all possible!
+For organizations interested in setting targets in these terms side-by-side with other cutting-edge “well-below 1.5ºC” scenarios, such as SSP1-1.9, the CSO Context-Based Carbon Metric made it all possible!
 See here and here for two articles that address this important issue.

 For third-party academic reviews of the CSO Context-Based Carbon Metric, see this article published by Bjorn et al in the peer-reviewed journal, Environmental Research Letters, in early 2021, and this article published by Rekker et al in the peer-reviewed journal, Nature Communications, in mid-2022.